Reporting Options for Sexual Misconduct Cases

 as the prosecution phase continues.
 However, the survivor

-should always consider the BUPD Detective a good resource if
+should always consider the University police department detective a

 The criminal process determines if, beyond a reasonable